 There is a full bar, though the Margaria, my staple drink, was good but a little off.

-The menu is a bit pricey by comparison of the location, though not as high as UB City, nor as low as the average restaurant on the MG Road area.
-With several drinks each, several starters and two main dishes and dessert we spend Rs.
+The menu is a bit pricey compared to other restaurants in Bangalore, though not as high as UB City, nor as low as the average restaurant in the MG Road area.
+With several drinks each, several starters and two main dishes and dessert we spent Rs.
 6,000.

 While during their soft launch they were still tweaking things, they’ve since had their grand opening.
-This new addition to the MG Road area restaurants has something different to to the taste to offer, a nice ambiance of just the right lighting, easy background music, and inspiring colors.
+This new addition to the MG Road area, I believe is one of the restaurants in Bangalore to visit.
+It has something different to offer, a nice ambiance of just the right lighting, easy background music, and inspiring colors.

 Check it out and come back to let us know what you think by placing your own review in the comments box below.